dodona-edu/dolos/docs/guide/running.md

 dolos run -l javascript *.js
 # or by passing the info.csv
 dolos run -l javascript info.csv
+# or by passing the ZIP-archive
+dolos run -l javascript simple-dataset.zip
 ```
 The output in your terminal will should look like this:
 ```